Honshu is Japan's largest island and contains most of the country's best-known cities and destinations.

 - Universal Studios Japan: The Ultimate Guide

 You can view our YouTube video playlist dedicated to Honshu HERE.

 Honshu Travel Planning Services

 Have some questions about exploring Honshu?
 Want help planning a Honshu itinerary?
-We offer a couple of services that you might like to take a look at.
+I offer a couple of services that you might like to take a look at.

-Further short guides and checklists are available in our Store.
+Further short guides and checklists are available in my Japan Travel Store.